Group behaviors: flocks of birds

 Click to choose your language:

-The main feature of program is to demonstrate group behavior of the individuals.
+The main goal of this program is to demonstrate group behavior of the individuals.
 Each individual follows simple, local range rules without knowing anything about behavior of the group as a whole.
 It effects on behavior of whole group.

 Each individual modifies its behavior due to three neighbors observation: